 Play that Funky Music (Wild Cherry, 1976) Song was inspired by a fan asking that very question: Are you going to play any funky music?

 Brick House (The Commodores, 1977) Tight sound.
 Nothing missing, nothing left over.

-Uncle Albert (Paul McCartney, 1977).
+Uncle Albert (Wings, 1977).
 McCartney said it’s reflective of an apology for his moving far away from his parents and siblings and not visiting them often enough.

 Walking on Sunshine (Katrina and the Waves, 1983)

 Independent Women (Destiny’s Child, 2000) I dare you to try to do anything else while listening to this song.

 Just to show you that I’m reasonable, here is a list of my runners-up.